k-Step Nilpotent Lie Algebras

 \subsection{The variety $3Nilp_n$ of $n$-dimensional $3$-step nilpotent Lie algebras and cubic associative algebras}

 Let $A$ be a $\K$-associative algebra with binary multiplication $xy$.
 The associativity which is the quadratic relation

 implies six cubic relations

 Recall that these relations correspond to the edges of the Stasheff pentagon. \begin{definition} A binary algebra, that is, an algebra whose multiplication is given by a bilinear map, is called cubic associative if the multiplication satisfies the cubic relations (\ref{cub}). \end{definition} We call these relations cubic because if we denote by $\mu$ the multiplication, it occurs exactly three times in each term of the relations.
-For example, the first relation writes as
+For example, the first relation can be written

 which is cubic in $\mu$.
 It is the same thing for all other relations.

 \begin{proposition} Let $\g$ be a Lie algebra.
 The Lie bracket is cubic associative if and only if $\g$ is $3$-step nilpotent. \end{proposition} In fact, the first identity of (\ref{cub}) becomes